internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 We'll also show you how to test your microcoap server with [Copper](https://addons.mozilla.org/de/firefox/addon/copper-270430/), using [marz](https://github.com/sgso/marz) to tunnel the requests to your RIOT instance.

 ## Implementing a simple microcoap server
 This section will walk you through the implementation of a very simple microcoap server.
 In the end, you'll have a server which is able to answer ``GET`` requests to ``/foo/bar``, and (hopefully :) ) the knowledge how to extend this server at will.
 This guide is based on the code of [this example application](https://github.com/RIOT-OS/applications/tree/master/microcoap).
+It is advised that you keep an eye on it as a reference.
+Let's go through the code file by file.

+### The Makefile
+Note: this part is only relevant if you use RIOT. {: .alert .alert-info }

+Even though [the RIOT wiki](https://github.com/RIOT-OS/RIOT/wiki/Creating-your-first-RIOT-project) has a more in-depth explanation of RIOT Makefiles, there is one thing that you shouldn't overlook:
+Each RIOT Makefile specifies the board the application should be built for using the ``BOARD`` parameter.
+[In the example Makefile](https://github.com/RIOT-OS/applications/blob/master/microcoap/Makefile), you'll find the following line:

+    BOARD ?= native

+This means that your application will be built as a *native* applications. the application and the RIOT instance it is running on will run inside a thread on your Linux OS, which is great for testing and debugging.
+Once you're ready to flash your code to your actual board, substitute ``native`` with the name of your board (in our case ``samr21-xpro``) and [flash it](http://watr.li/samr21-dev-setup-ubuntu.html).

 Please note that microcoap currently doesn't have a nice API to create requests on its own (i.e. without being triggered by a client).
 It can be done, though, but that's for another blog post.  {: .alert .alert-info }